 Another thing about prioritizing exercise is that it helps strengthen your bond with your dog.
 Playing together allows you to connect on a unique level between humans and animals because it’ll enable each of you to speak in ways you would never be able to understand if you didn’t have this special connection through play and companionship.

 Feed your dog with a good diet for the breed and size

 If you’re a busy person, you may have difficulty finding time to feed your dog.
-Unlike cats and other small animals that can eat independently, dogs must be fed by their owners.
-However, if you’re too busy for this task and don’t have someone to help you with, you can always consider feeding your dog a proper diet.
+Unlike cats and other small animals that can eat independently, dogs must be fed by their owners usually to a set routine.
+However, if you’re too busy for this task and don’t have someone to help you, you can always consider finding a dog feeder to manage feeding your dog a proper diet.

 A good diet consists of high-quality food that provides all the nutrients necessary to keep your pet healthy and happy.
 You should also ensure that it doesn’t contain harmful ingredients or preservatives.
 Dogs need protein in their diets.
 The best sources of protein for dogs include: